Managing Persuasion Robustly: The Optimality of Quota Rules

-In Proposition \ref{prop:bayesian} we have shown that, when $(v,\Pi)$ is known, the receiver can achieve his first-best payoff by committing to quota rule $\quota^*_{\Pi}$.
+In Proposition \ref{prop:bayesian}, we have shown that even when only the set $\availableInfo$ of feasible information structures is known, the receiver can achieve his second-best payoff by committing to the quota rule $\quota^*_{\availableInfo}$.
 Therefore, the regret of the receiver defined in \eqref{def:regret} given decision rule $\alloc$ simplifies to

-Moreover, the first best quota $\quota^*_{\Pi}$ varies across different $\Pi$, and therefore the receiver can not achieve the first-best payoff in the presence of uncertainty about $(v,\Pi)$.
-To have some basic intuition about the trade-offs of the design problem, denote the receiver's actual payoff under decision rule $\alloc$ given signal structure $\info$ as Letting $\info_F\in\argsup_{\info \in \availableInfo}~\opt(\info)$ be a signal structure that maximizes the receiver's first best payoff, we can further decompose the regret of the receiver as
+Moreover, because the second-best quota $\quota^*_{\availableInfo}$ varies between different $\availableInfo$, the receiver cannot achieve the second-best payoff in the presence of uncertainty about $(v,\availableInfo)$.
+To have some basic intuition about the trade-offs of the design problem, denote the receiver's actual payoff under decision rule $\alloc$ given information structure $\info$ as We can further decompose the regret of the receiver as

-This equation decomposes the regret function into \emph{efficiency loss} and \emph{agency loss}.
-In the first difference, the signal structures are the same $(\info_F)$ but the decision rules are different.
-It captures the efficiency loss stemming from sub-optimal actions $\alloc(\info_F,\cdot)$.
-In the second difference, the decision rule are the same $(\alloc)$ but the signal structures are different.
-It captures the agency loss stemming from the sender's strategic choice of a sub-optimal signal structure $\info^*(\alloc,v,\availableInfo)$.
+This equation decomposes the regret function into \emph{decision loss} and \emph{agency loss}.
+The first difference captures the utility loss from adopting a sub-optimal decision rule rather than the myopic optimal one, and the second difference captures the agency loss stemming from the sender's strategic choice of a sub-optimal information structure $\info(\alloc,v,\availableInfo)$.

-Under this view, there are two extremal decision rules.
-The first one is to completely eliminate the efficiency loss by choosing the myopic best action.
-To see why this mechanism is sub-optimal, suppose the receiver chooses the myopic optimal decision rule $\alpha_0$ such that
+In this view, there are two extremal decision rules.
+The first is to completely eliminate the loss of decision by choosing the best myopic action.
+To see why this mechanism is sub-optimal, suppose that the receiver chooses a myopic optimal decision rule $\alpha^*(\mu)$ such that